Château de Tonquédec: History

+The castle currently belongs to descendants of the original builders (House of Coëtmen-Penthièvre): Count and Countess Bertrand de Rougé.
+Since 1862, it has been listed as a monument historique by the French Ministry of Culture.
+The ruins are open to the public from April to October.

+Description

+The inner ward, looking towards the rear of the gatehouse and Acigné Tower.

+The castle sits atop a rocky spur, overlooking the valley of the Léguer.
 The entrance gate leads to an outer fortified courtyard or basse-cour.
-Two towers, joined by a curtain wall, frame the entrance to the inner courtyard which is reached by a postern, once protected by a moat and drawbridge.
-The keep, with walls 4 m thick, stands detached from the curtain walls, at the rear of the ensemble.
+A twin-towered gatehouse leads to the inner courtyard, once protected by a moat and drawbridge.
+Unusually, there are two round keeps, both defended by drawbridges.
+One (the Acigné Tower) overlooks the gatehouse, while the other (the Rougé Tower), with walls 4 m thick, stands detached from the curtain walls at the tip of the spur.
 The view from the top gives a good idea of the local countryside: "a wide, fertile and populous plateau is intersected by deep and wooded picturesque valleys".

-The ruins may be visited from April to October.
-They may be hired for location filming, photo shoots and other events.